Pendarium/holbertonschool-printf/README.md

 Personal rewrite of the `printf` function in C language, as part of the Holberton School curriculum.

-## Description
+## 📘 Description

+This project is a custom implementation of the printf function in C, developed as part of the Holberton curriculum.\
+It supports multiple format specifiersand prints the formatted string to standard output, returning the number of characters printed.
-% 	Output a literal % character; does not accept flags, width, precision or length fields\
+- % 	Output a literal % character; does not accept flags, width, precision or length fields
-c 	char\
+- c 	char
-s 	null-terminated string\
+- s 	null-terminated string
-d, i 	(signed) int formatted as decimal; %d and %i are synonymous except when used with scanf\
+ - d, i 	(signed) int formatted as decimal; %d and %i are synonymous except when used with scanf

 ## Commande de compilation